 The sizzling summer we’re experiencing is likely to bring IT managers out in a sweat for more reasons than one.
 This June saw some parts of the country (Wales and Northern Ireland) post the warmest temperatures ever, while for the country as a whole, it’s in the top five since Met Office records began in 1910.

 Prolonged hot spells put additional strain on the electricity network.
 It makes it tougher for data centre managers to keep their server rooms cool.

 The likelihood of sags, surges, and power outages also increases during heatwaves, putting the critical power protection offered by uninterruptible power supplies firmly in the spotlight.

 But what steps can data centre managers take to reduce the risk of their IT equipment overheating?
-We share some top tips with data centre portal The Stack to help avoid a summer server room meltdown.
+We share some top tips with computing news website IT Pro Portal to help avoid a summer server room meltdown.

 Top Tips To Prevent Server Room Meltdown In A Heatwave

 To reduce the risk of overheating, a UPS should be installed in a well ventilated, temperature-controlled dedicated room.
 It should be out of direct sunlight and free of dust and moisture.
 Keep server room doors shut at all times.

 The element of a UPS system most impacted by hot weather is its batteries.
 The sealed lead-acid (SLA) varieties most commonly used with a UPS have an optimum operating temperature ranging between 20-25°C.

 As a rule of thumb, for every 10°C above this recommended temperature, battery life will half.
 So if your server rooms top 45°C , your batteries will only achieve around a quarter of their expected life.
 In many cases, batteries will be stored in their own dedicated room, while the UPS and other IT equipment will be housed in a separate location running at more suitable higher temperatures.